-Financial crime makes up more than 60% of all crime reported in the UK, with increased economic downturn the likelihood is that more individuals and criminal gangs will increase the amount of financial crime attempts.
+Financial crime makes up a substantial portion of all crime reported in the UK.
+With increased economic downturn the likelihood is that more individuals will increase the amount of financial crime attempts.
 This poses a risk to Pixxles as this requires increased due diligence and staff training.
 The Company will ensure that all staff have more than adequate training to address these potential risks.